Friday, February 8, 2019

-Sealants are most effective when they are placed over the molars shortly after they erupt, or come up from the gumline, which is typically at ages 6 and 12.
+Sealants are most effective when they are placed over the molars shortly after they erupt, or come up from the gum line, which is typically at ages 6 and 12.
 The process of placing sealants is quick, easy and pain-free.

 Sealants are often made from clear plastic that fits snuggly around individual teeth, making them virtually unnoticeable to the child and others.

-As mentioned previously, dental sealants block out cavity-causing debris, germs and bacteria.
+As mentioned previously, dental sealants block out cavity-causing debris, germs, and bacteria.
 While your child should learn daily, proper oral hygiene, sealants help protect their teeth from decay by complimenting their established teeth cleaning routine.

 Cavities are one of the most widespread and preventable childhood diseases.
-The over-indulgence of unhealthy, sugary snacks as well as inadequate oral hygiene are the two major causes.
+The over-indulgence of unhealthy, sugary snacks, as well as inadequate oral hygiene, are the two major causes.

 Sealants prevent food particles, especially sugar, from getting embedded onto the surface and crevices of teeth.
 With the teeth (mainly molars) being protected from cavity-causing plaque and food debris build-up, your child will have a significantly lower chance of tooth decay.

 Tooth decay in children is often overlooked.
 It isn't uncommon for the health of a child's primary (or baby) teeth to be neglected.
-Many parents think that the baby teeth are unimportant because they will all eventually fall out.
+Many parents think those baby teeth are unimportant because they will all eventually fall out.
 However, cavities in the baby teeth can filter down into the up-and-coming permanent adult teeth.
 Children who start off with cavities risk other oral health issues such as crooked or misshapen teeth and misaligned bites.
 The psychological block a child may develop from early cavities may make him or her apathetic towards proper, daily oral hygiene and he or she may even dislike and resist properly caring for their teeth and gums later in life.